 List of steps to grow Venus Flytrap from Seeds

-Use a right-sized container: Use a box that gives the plant enough space to grow and expand.
+Step 2: Use a right-sized container: Use a box that gives the plant enough space to grow and expand.

 Find a container that has a hole at the bottom for water drainage.
 When you’re at the seed germination stage, pick a container that you can cover from the top to retain moisture inside the pot.

 Don’t bury the seed inside the soil.
-You can also do light dusting to help seed retain the moisture.
-Remember that seeds need full sun light to germinate properly.
+You can also do light dusting to help the seed retain moisture.
+Remember that seeds need full sunlight to germinate properly.

-Water the plant: Lightly spray it with water and cover the container with a vented lid.
+Step 4: Water the plant: Lightly spray it with water and cover the container with a vented lid.
 It may take anywhere from 10 to 30 days for the germination to start.

 You can improve the germination rate to begin between 10 and 15 days by keeping the container in a bit warm and humid environment.
 After germination, you can remove the top lid.